 So let’s take a look at what Chime has to offer.

 Chime app has been around for a while now, co-founded by Chris Britt and Ryan King in 2013.
 The company has raised over $12 million in venture funding.

-Chime’s banking partner is the Bancorp Bank and Stride Bank.
+Chime uses a banking partner, the Bancorp Bank, and Stride Bank.
 Those banks provide private-label banking solutions to a lot of financial services like Chime, Simple, and others.
-They provide the banking back end, while the front end brand, presence, and software is created and maintained by Chime.
+They provide the banking back end, while the front end brand, presence, and software are created and maintained by Chime.